-With its lively streetscapes and famous pub scene there’s always something fun to do in Dublin, which makes Ireland’s bustling capital city a great place to hang out and soak up the atmosphere.
+With its lively streetscapes, storied history and famed pub scene there are always lots of fun things to do in Dublin, which makes Ireland’s bustling capital a great place to hang out and soak up the atmosphere.

 This post may contain affiliate links, which Globe Guide receives compensation for with each click or purchase at no additional cost to you.
 Thanks for your support!